Want to order some flowers online but aren’t sure which brand is best? Read our round up of the best letterbox flowers 2021.

 5. Moonpig Flowers*

 Wait, isn’t Moonpig a card company?
-Yes, but they sell the best letterbox flowers to go with those cards!
+Yes, but they sell the best letterbox flowers in the UK to go with those cards!
 You’ll find a small but curated selection of seasonal blooms to choose from.

 Are Moonpig flowers good?